plaintextaccounting/plaintextaccounting/src/Capital-gains-reporting.md

 ### Export from wallets to a cryptocurrency tax calculator
 Like the above, but move the data directly from your real-world wallets to the tax calculator, without involving any accounting app.
 The tax calculator may be able to automate some or all of the exporting/transforming/importing; otherwise it must be done manually.

+## Lots

+In the PTA world at least,
+we call an amount and its cost basis (original acquisition date and cost) a "lot".

+## Disposal order

+Disposal is when you get rid of some quantity of an asset, eg by spending it, giving it as a gift, or trading it for something else.

+Sometimes lots are required to be disposed of in a certain order, based on their original acquisition date and/or cost.
+These include:

+- FIFO - first in first out
+- LIFO - last in first out
+- HIFO - highest cost first out
+- LOFO - lowest cost first out
+- SpecId - specific identification of lots

+Sometimes lots are given the (weighted) average cost of all lots of that asset.
+In this case, tracking disposal order is not needed (as all lots have the same cost).

 ## Country notes